corllete/material-styled/README.md

 # Styled Material Components

 ## Fork details
-This repo is a separately managed fork of [ConciergeAuctions/styled-material-components](https://github.com/ConciergeAuctions/styled-material-components).
+This repo is a independently managed fork of [MerlinLabs/styled-material-components](https://github.com/MerlinLabs/styled-material-components).
-The main differencies are:
+The goals:

 - More strict eslint rules
 - PropTypes for documenting and monitoring components behaviour
 - Tests (coming soon) via Jest
+- Use latest and greatest versions of **React** and **styled-components**

 [Styled Components](https://www.styled-components.com) inspired library that implements Material Design for stress free React Application scaffolding.